Tree Planting Guide

 Planting

 Plant one box of seedlings at a time and keep other boxes in the shade.
 Do not lay numerous seedlings out beside the holes or allow them to dry out in the sunshine before planting.
 Place the seedling in the hole with the stem standing straight up and the root collar at ground level.
 Press firmly on the soil around the stem when backfilling and make sure all roots are covered.
-The bottom branches of the seedling should not be covered with soil and do not basil prune for the initial two or three years.
+The bottom branches of the seedling should not be covered with soil and do not basal prune for the initial two or three years.

 Watering